mmonty1960/VISproPT/README.md

 # VISproPT
-3D shape measurements of parabolic-trough panels for CSP
+VISproPT is the ENEA innovative instrument for measuring the 3D shape of parabolic-trough panels for CSP